desmos-labs/desmos-contracts/docs/architecture/adr-001-poap-contract.md

 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]
 #[serde(rename_all = "snake_case")]
 pub enum QueryMsg {
-    /// Return the event info
+    /// Return the event info as a  QueryEventInfoResponse EventInfo {},
-    EventInfo {},

-    /// Return the configuration info as a ConfigResponse Config{}
+    /// Return the configuration info as a QueryConfigResponse Config{}
 }
 ```